jttoivon/moder2/README.md

 After the program has run, the full, unparsed result, will be in file 'result.txt'.
 In the directory `TFAP2A_models` the following files are stored:

-* \*.pfm	 	 The pfm model of monomer motifs
+* \*.pfm	 	 The PPM model of motifs
+* \*.adm                 The ADM model of motifs
-* \*.cob	     	 The cob table of a transcription factor pair, or of a pair of binding profiles
+* \*.cob	     	 The COB table of a transcription factor pair, or of a pair of binding profiles
 * \*.dev	     	 Correction table kappa for each detected overlapping/gapped dimeric case
 * monomer_weights.txt	 Weight for each monomer model, separated by commas